manuelcorralesglb/rubybootcamp/README.md

 ### Topic 3: Rails MVC
   1. Create a new rails application named rails_bootcamp.
   2. Generate a model and migration called Team using the "rails generate" script.
-Team must have this fields: name, image.
+Team must have this fields: name, logo_image and stadium_image.
   3. Run the migrations using rake.
   4. Open the rails console (rails console) and create a few teams.
 Then query the teams using ActiveRecord methods:
     * Team.where(condition)